shigon255/AI_Final_Auto_Aiming/README.md

 + build environment from retinanet_environment.yml
 + clone the repo
 + cd retinanet
-+ Name your trained model "model_final.pt" and put it in retinanet
++ Name your trained model "model_final.pt" and put it in retinanet directory
 + python Main.py

 ## How to control
-+ Press W key, your mouse will move to the detect object on images automatically.
++ Press W key, your mouse will move to the detected object on images automatically.
-+ Press R key, your mouse in FPS game(Since the mouse position will be at the middle of the screen) automatically.
++ Press R key, your mouse in FPS game(Since the mouse position will be at the middle of the screen) will move to the detected object automatically.
 + Press Ctrl + C to terminate the program.

 ## Models